Head Voice vs. Falsetto: The Truth Revealed!

-Basically, falsetto is just a breathy version of head voice.
+Basically, singing falsetto is just a breathy version of head voice.

 So how does this happen?

-Often when a singer is straining and too pressed in their singing, the muscles in the vocal folds can simply “give up” and disconnect.
+Often when a singer is straining and too pressed in their singing, the muscles in the vocal cords can simply “give up” and disconnect.

-So rather than having an even, balanced tone at the top, the voice goes from pressed to too breathy.
+So rather than having an even, balanced tone at the top, the voice goes from pressed to overly breathy.

 Alternatively, a voice that starts breathy isn’t resisting the air from your lungs well to begin with so they will lose even more resistance in the higher register.

-So singing too light can also result in falsetto.
+So, singing too light can also result in singing falsetto.

 Head Voice in Singing